Hixon Center Staff and Affiliates

 Louis Spanias, Sustainability Program Manager*

-Louis Spanias is the Sustainability Program Manager for Harvey Mudd College.
+Louis Spanias currently serves as the Acting Director of the Hixon Center, but has served as the Sustainability Program Manager for Harvey Mudd College since March 2016.
 He earned his BSc from the University of California, Berkeley in 2014, with a concentration in U.S. Environmental Policy and Management.
 While at Berkeley, Louis served in leadership and advisory roles with the Student Environmental Resource Center, as well as Residential and Housing Services.
 In 2015, Louis earned his MSc from the University of Oxford in the course of Nature, Society, and Environmental Policy.
 His MSc dissertation examined the potential for probabilistic climate modeling to assist victims of extreme weather events with pursuing legal action against fossil fuel emitters.
 Before coming to Harvey Mudd, Louis interned in the Offices of Arizona Congresswoman Kyrsten Sinema and Berkeley City Council member Jesse Arreguín.
 He has also performed environmental governance and climate science research with faculty and students from U.C.
 Berkeley, Arizona State University, and Johns Hopkins University.
 Louis hails from Tempe, Arizona.

 “Every institution of higher education has an obligation to address the pressing concerns of our changing climate and resource depletion.
 I am proud to serve in a role that will enable to me to motivate and empower students to use the skills and knowledge from their coursework to produce positive environmentally sustainable change on campus and beyond.”